leonardopangaio/git4nondev/README.md

 ---
 ## 13. Manipulating Commits Across Branches

-There is a possibility to use a commit from one branch into another branch, using the `cherry-pic` method.
+There is a possibility to use a commit from one branch into another branch, using the `cherry-pick` method.

+---
+## 14. Gitflow

+There is a kind of standard that can show some methods to apply some best practices on code versioning.
+It's called GitFlow.

 ---
 ## References